Lawrence Foundation Prize

 This annual $500 cash prize is awarded to the author of one poem.
 The winner is selected by an outside judge.
 Submissions are open for the prize November 1-December 31.
 All submissions are considered for publication.

 The award was established in 2002 by a generous gift from the Office of the President of the University of Michigan in honor of poet and former MQR editor Laurence Goldstein.
+The judge for 2020 will be A. Van Jordan.

 The 2018 winner, selected by Raymond McDaniel, was Jasmine V. Bailey, for her poem, “This is Not a Poem About Leah, Let Alone Zilpah and Bilhah,” from Michigan Quarterly Review, Summer 2018.

-The 2019 Judge is Linda Gregerson.
+The 2019 Judge was Linda Gregerson.

 Page Davidson Clayton Prize for Emerging Poets